rust-lang/book/src/ch17-01-futures-and-syntax.md

 </Listing>

-In Listing 17-5, we begin by calling `page_title` for each of the user-supplied URLs.
-We save the futures produced by calling `page_title` as `title_fut_1` and `title_fut_2`.
-Remember, these don’t do anything yet, because futures are lazy, and we haven’t yet awaited them.
+We begin by calling `page_title` for each of the user-supplied URLs.
+We save the resulting futures as `title_fut_1` and `title_fut_2`.
+Remember, these don’t do anything yet, because futures are lazy and we haven’t yet awaited them.
 Then we pass the futures to `trpl::race`, which returns a value to indicate which of the futures passed to it finishes first.

 > Note: Under the hood, `race` is built on a more general function, `select`,
 > which you will encounter more often in real-world Rust code.
 A `select`
-> function can do a lot of things that `trpl::race` function can’t, but it also
+> function can do a lot of things thatthe  `trpl::race` function can’t, but it
-> has some additional complexity that we can skip over for now.
+> also has some additional complexity that we can skip over for now.

 Either future can legitimately “win,” so it doesn’t make sense to return a `Result`.
 Instead, `race` returns a type we haven’t seen before, `trpl::Either`.
-The `Either` type is somewhat similar to a `Result`, in that it has two cases.
+The `Either` type is somewhat similar to a `Result` in that it has two cases.
 Unlike `Result`, though, there is no notion of success or failure baked into `Either`.
-Instead, it uses `Left` and `Right` to indicate “one or the other”.
+Instead, it uses `Left` and `Right` to indicate “one or the other”:

 ```rust
 enum Either<A, B> {